Valdostan Union: Centre-left coalition

 In the 2020 regional election, the UV was reduced to 15.8%, its second worst result ever, while the LNVdA came a stronger first.
 However, after the election, UV leader Erik Lavévaz formed a government composed of the PD, Civic Network (RC), the Valdostan Alliance (AV, formed by the merger of ALPE and UVP), SA and Mouv'.
 Within a year, AV and Mouv' joined forces, while the RC-led Progressive Civic Project (PCP) left the government.
 In 2023 Testolin formed a new government, which, differently from Lavévaz's, comprised also PlA.

+Réunion and centre-right coalition

+In late 2023, AV and Mouv' started a merging process into the UV.
+In June 2024, at an extraordinary congress, the reunion was approved and Joël Farcoz was elected president.
+In the 2025 regional election the UV, which also formed a pact with Sovereign Aosta Country, won 32.0% of the vote.
+After the election, Testolin formed a new government, composed of the UV, the Autonomists of the Centre (AdC) – including SA, the Valdostan Rally (RV) and Action, but not PlA – and Forza Italia (FI).